BigSoftVideo/DOTE/cues.md

 ## Video-cues

-A _video-cue_ is a cue to transition to a specific view of the currrent 360 or 2D video at a specific timecode in the video media file.
+A _video-cue_ is a cue to transition to a specific view of the current 360 or 2D video at a specific timecode in the video media file.
 The idea is to bring a _cinematic experience_ to working with transcripts, such as zoom, pan and jump cut.
-This is also called recamming, ie. using a virtual camera to show a different view of the original footage.
+This is also called _recamming_, ie. using a virtual camera to show a different view of the original footage.
 Cool! 🍦

 [![Video-cues](images/cues/video-cue-edit.png)](images/cues/video-cue-edit.png)